retrotravelbug/tightropetool/adolescent tightrope.md

 ## Adolescent Brain Development <small> - and how to respond with trauma informed practice

+When training workers on the tightrope and Adolescent Development, I will refer to Emotional Development, Trauma Informed Practice and Tranactional Analysis.
+I will provide the following worksheet and ask workers to look at the behaviours on the far right column and consider if they have seen these in the adolescents or adults they are working with.
+The behaviours correspond to an emotional age and to a developmental stage of needing to learn certain scripts in regard to feeling wanted, loved, safe and good enough.
+The far right column provides statements from Transactional Analysis that are powerful ways to connect and calm another's overwhelm.
+[Emotional Development Worksheet]

-<small>This video provides a more detailed doodle summary about adolescent development and how to respond using emotional development and transactional analysis</small>
+The following video provides a more detailed doodle summary about adolescent development and how to respond using emotional development and transactional analysis theories in practice
 <iframe width="560" height="315" src="https://youtube.com/embed/MG5CC1xmEHQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Out of court format